 In general, accepting credit cards is incredibly convenient for you and your customers.
-You get paid quickly, you don't need to invoice customers or wait for checks to clear, you can process future charges instantly, and it all feels easy to customers who are used to making credit card purchases online.
+You get paid quickly, you don't need to invoice customers or wait for checks to clear, you can process future charges instantly, and it all feels easy for your customers who have plenty of practice making credit card purchases online.

-Although disputes are not common, they can be part of the reality of accepting credit card payments online.
+Although disputes are not common, they can be part of the reality of accepting credit cards.
 Below are some of our most frequently asked questions about how disputes work, how to handle disputes, and how you can take steps to try to reduce the frequency of disputes in the first place.

 What is a dispute?